Overherd the one about powdered oat milk?

 What is powdered oat milk?

-Overherd’s powdered oat milk compares very favourably with several leading brands of ready-to-drink plant milk brands, being generally higher in fibre, and lower in calories, fat, sugar, and salt.
-But it’s definitely not lower in flavour!
-Read the rest of this Overherd powdered oat milk review to find out more about the benefits of this particular product.
+It’s also generally lower in calories, fats and sugars.
+However, it’s definitely not lower in flavour!
+Read the rest of this review to find out more about the benefits of this powdered oat milk.

 Tastes really good

-I had pretty low expectations to be honest, but I was blown away by the quality and flavour.
-Overherd’s powdered oat milk is very impressive (and bears no resemblance to a dried dairy milk powder that I remember from many moons ago!)
-But that’s not only because it’s made from oats, not dairy.
-It’s because instant ‘anything’ so often tastes, well…instant, but this really doesn’t.
-It tastes just like oat milk should – not sure why I am so surprised but there you go!
+I had pretty low expectations to be honest, but I was blown away by the quality and flavour of Overherd’s powdered oat milk, which bears no resemblance to a dried dairy milk powder that I remember from many moons ago!

 A better environmental choice